top of page

 03. Use cross-selling and upselling techniques to promote your product

-For example, let's say you sell winter gear in an online store and you're introducing a new line of scarves.
+Let's say you sell winter gear in an online store and you're introducing a new line of scarves.
 You can cross-sell scarves to customers who are buying a coat, or upsell them by bundling a coat together with the scarf.

 In this way, cross-selling and upselling can be an effective, more natural way to recommend your new product.
-With a platform like Wix eCommerce, you can easily add “related products” modules to your product pages, just as fashion brand CeliaB did to create its "Complete Your Look!" product gallery.
+With a platform like Wix eCommerce, you can easily add “related products” modules to your product pages, just like fashion brand Celia B did to create its "Recommended Products" product gallery.
+This strategy encourages impulse buying in an ethical way.

 example of a cross-selling module on CeliaB's product page

-Whether you record an unboxing, give a product demonstration, or host a Q&A, a live streamed event allows you to connect with users in real time.
+Whether you record an unboxing, give a product demonstration or host a Q&A, a live streamed event allows you to connect with users in real time.
 Here are a few pointers when launching your own stream:

-• Invite people to join your event - Reach out to customers, prospects, journalists, and influencers prior to your event as opposed to hoping they come across your event when the time comes.
+• Invite people to join your event: Reach out to customers, prospects, journalists and influencers prior to your event as opposed to hoping they come across your event when the time comes.

-• Incentivize participation with special promos - Tease free giveaways or special discounts to those who attend your live stream or get others to sign up.
+• Incentivize participation with special promos: Tease free giveaways or special discounts to those who attend your live stream or get others to sign up.

 05. Host a flash sale to inspire purchases (and generate FOMO)